 - Maybe Magic, Maybe Mundane: Whether or not Rockman really is "the king of Abyssmia" or is actually a miner named Daniel Rose given super-powers by the same tragedy that destroyed his family and friends.
 He mysteriously disappears after sacrificing himself to save his friends when Dynamic Man collapses the mansion, leaving a miles-long shaft into the Earth behind.
 In the epilogue of the story, a girl saved by Captain Wonder claims she heard him in the cave where she was trapped, passing on a message to his former friends.

-- Ms. Fanservice: Black Widow, a gorgeous blonde woman in a skintight dress, who is shown to sleep in the nude.
-Having pledged herself to Satan, modesty isnt exactly a priority for her anymore.
+- Ms. Fanservice: Black Widow, a gorgeous blonde woman in a skintight dress, who is shown she Sleeps in the Nude.
+Having pledged herself to Satan, modesty isn't exactly a priority for her anymore.

 - Passing the Torch: The Fiery Mask's pyrokinetic powers are actually a legacy of mystical flame powers that have to be passed on from one individual to the next to keep them alive.
 The current Fiery Mask, Jack Castle, actually made up his story of getting them from "the Zombie Master" because he believes he deliberately let the previous Fiery Mask die so he could make sure that he ended up getting the power.
 He passes it on to Richard Jones when he dies at the end of the series.